smartrent/grizzly/README.md

 First download the [Z/IP GW SDK](https://www.silabs.com/products/development-tools/software/z-wave/controller-sdk/z-ip-gateway-sdk) from Silicon Labs.

 For this you will need to make a free account with Silicon Labs.
-The default binaries that come with the download will not work by default in Nerves system, so you will need to compile the source for your target.
+The default binaries that come with the download will not work by default in a Nerves system, so you will need to compile the source for your target.
 The source code can be found in the `Source` directory.

-This can be tricky and the instructions are a work in progress, so for now please contact us if you any troubles.
+This can be tricky and the instructions are a work in progress, so for now please contact us if you have any issues.

 ## Resources